rolling-scopes-school/tasks/stage1/tasks/hangman/README.md

 - When clicking on 'play again' button, the newly selected question-answer pair is identical to the previous one: `-20`
 - When clicking on 'play again' button, the elements on the page are reset by reloading the page instead of updating them dynamically: `-50`
 - `body` in the `index.html` is not empty (contains something else besides the allowed `script` tag): `-150`
+- a large chunk/all of code is pasted via innerHTML, insertAdjacentHTML: `-20`
 - Anything mentioned as **not allowed** in the 'Technical requirements' section is used: `-150`

 **!!!** The administration reserves the right to invalidate a student's score for the task if any of the mandatory requirements are not fulfilled in a proper manner _(e.g. if the student has used html templates to generate the `body` content)_.